maladon/docs/tutorials/hvac-tutorial/README.md

 ### Web UI

-To create a new product using the UI:
+To create a new product using the Web UI:

 1. Navigate to the following URL:
    [https://www.exosite.io/business/products](https://www.exosite.io/business/products)